 We plead with them to eat their vegetables.
 We chase them away from the video games and out into the sunshine.
-They don’t really understand that we do this for their health, and they probably don’t know much about National Child Health Day.
+They do not understand that we do this for their health, and they probably don’t know much about National Child Health Day.

 The first Monday of each October is the perfect opportunity to get the kids excited about everything from playing with the right foods to hiking on a crisp autumn day.

-Children may not care that Calvin Coolidge issued the first proclamation for this day back in 1928, but they can enjoy the idea that healthy habits for kids are actually a lot of fun.
+Children probably don’t care that Calvin Coolidge issued the first proclamation for this day back in 1928, but they can enjoy the idea that healthy habits for kids are actually a lot of fun.

-They will listen to statistics about child obesity and how it has become a serious problem in this country, but kids are not wired for absorbing sober advice.
+They will listen to statistics about the seriousness of child obesity, but kids are not wired for absorbing sober advice.
 Explain that regular exercise is important for the body and mind.
 They don’t doubt it, but they don’t process information like adults.